Corporate & commercial Back to blog

-Budget speech proposed exchange control relaxations
+\>Budget speech proposed exchange control relaxations_

-By Shona Nicoll on 8 June 2020
+By Shona Nicoll on June 08, 2020

 During the 2020 budget speech, it was announced that the exchange control regulations were to be relaxed.
 There was a huge positive response to this proposition as the exchange control regulations create a mine field of compliance requirements for most South African companies and residents.
 However, the practical implications of the proposed relaxations are still not fully clear.